-Some acts of harassment, intimidation, and bullying may be bias-related acts and potentially bias crimes and school officials must report to law enforcement officials either serious acts or those which may be part of a larger pattern in accordance with the provisions of the Memorandum of Agreement Between Education and Law Enforcement Officials.
+Some acts of harassment, intimidation, or bullying may be biasrelated-acts and school officials must report to law enforcement officials any bias related acts, in accordance with N.J.A.C.
+6A:16-6.3.(e), and pursuant to the provisions of the Memorandum of Agreement Between Education and Law Enforcement Officials.